KlodCripta/Datafetch/README.md

 ## Author
 Klod Cripta

-## Credits
-Icon image by rawpixel.com on Freepik

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for more details.